vipul-space23/no/README.md

-Below is the updated README with some emojis for a cleaner, engaging look:

----

 # Document Verification System Using Blockchain & IPFS 🔒📜

 A robust hackathon project that leverages modern web technologies, blockchain smart contracts, and decentralized storage to securely store and verify academic documents such as marksheets.
 This solution ensures tamper-proof record keeping with role-based access control and optimized gas fee management.